tdmnco/model-js/README.md

 post.save()
 ```

-### Update hooks
+### Callback on value updates

-Model.js supports hooks for when the value of a property is updated:
+Model.js supports callbacks for when the value of a property is updated:

 ```javascript
 import { Model } from 'tdmnco-model-js'